Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 ## Bonus Objectives
 1. Add a GUI (Graphical User Interface) to your project.
 It's recommended to use JavaFX.
 This GUI should include all the options offered by the command line menu you implemented earlier.
 Once a download is complete, display the PNG picture received from the database in the GUI.
 2. Use multithreading in the Server side code to allow multiple clients to connect concurrently.
 This can be done by creating a main listener thread that waits for connections from clients.
 Once a Client has connected, create a new thread to handle that specific Client.
-3. Use multithreading to speed up the download process by creating multiple datastreams that run in parallel to each other.
+3. Use multithreading to speed up the download process by creating multiple data streams that run in parallel to each other.
 4. Implement an age restriction system for video games.
 Prevent users who are younger than a specified age to access certain games.
 You can add a new age restriction column to the `Games` table.

 ## Evaluation
 - Your code should compile and run without any errors
-- Your code should be well-organized, readable, properly commented and should follow clean code principles
+- Your code should be well-organized, readable, properly commented, and should follow clean code principles
 - Your Database should be well-structured with as little data redundancy as possible
 - You should use Git for version control and include meaningful commit messages